 KeePass may not look like much, but under the hood this desktop-application-based password manager has all the features you could want, particularly if you’re privacy and security minded.

-Because the program and its encrypted database file(s) are stored locally on your computer by default, you retain full control over who could access it—unlike a cloud service, where you have to trust that servers are set up correctly and that the employees are trustworthy.
-Moreover, you don’t even have to install it on your system, but run it via a portable .exe application kept on a USB stick.
+Because the program and its encrypted database file(s) are stored locally on your computer by default, you retain full control over who can access it—unlike a cloud service, where you have to trust that servers are set up correctly and that the employees are trustworthy.
+Moreover, you don’t even have to install it on your system, but can run it via a portable .exe application kept on a USB stick.

 KeePass is also an open-source program, which means that the community can always vet it for any hidden backdoors or just plain old security-crippling bugs.
 And you can enable two-factor authentication through the use of key files (which augments your master password), plus lock the database file to the Windows account that created it, too.

-You’re not just locked to a Windows desktop system, either—because the program is open source, you can find community-created ports of KeePass for MacOS, Android, and iOS, as well as a boatload of plugins that let you customize it to your taste.
+You’re not just locked to a Windows desktop system, either—because the program is open source, you can find community-created ports of KeePass for MacOS, Linux, Android, and iOS, as well as a boatload of plugins that let you customize it to your taste.
 With plugins, you can re-create most of the features you’d find in paid cloud-based services, like checking to see if any of your passwords have been found as part of a data dump.

 You can also get creative with how you store your database file—for remote access, you can put it on a home server, or if you’re comfortable, a cloud service of your own choosing.
 (Perhaps you’re more comfortable with how Google safeguards its accounts than a dedicated password manager service, for example.)
 And should you ever decide to hang up your hat as a DIY password manager administrator, KeePass allows for easy exports of your passwords.